Skip to main content

 The Role of Testosterone Supplementation

 The inclusion of testosterone in female hormonal protocols is a significant evolution in addressing the full spectrum of symptoms related to hormonal decline.
-While no testosterone product is currently FDA-approved specifically for women in the United States, its off-label use in low, physiologic doses is becoming more common to address symptoms like persistent low libido, fatigue, and cognitive fog that do not resolve with alone.
+While no testosterone product is currently FDA-approved specifically for women in the United States, its off-label use in low, physiologic doses is becoming more common to address symptoms like persistent low libido, fatigue, and cognitive fog that do not resolve with estrogen and progesterone alone.

 Safety data, gathered over decades of clinical use and more recent studies, supports the use of testosterone in physiologic doses.
 A systematic review and meta-analysis of randomized controlled trials found that testosterone effectively improves sexual function in postmenopausal women with a neutral effect on lipid profiles when administered non-orally.